Celebrating Todos los Santos

 In the sixteenth century before Spanish colonization this was actually observed at the beginning of summer.

 In Spain on the 2nd of November they commemorate the deceased.
-Most Spanish families head to the cemetery to place flowers on tombs, clean the gravestone or nicho (most Spanish burials are in wall niches) and remember their family members.
+Most Spanish families head to the cemetery.
+Placing flowers on tombs, cleaning gravestone or nichos. (most Spanish burials are in wall niches) Remembering their family members.

 Dia de los Muertos